lorien/grab/docs/en/source/grab/proxy.rst

     g.setup(proxy='example.com:8080')

-If the proxy server requires authentication, use the :ref:`option_proxy_usrpwd` option to specify the username and password::
+If the proxy server requires authentication, use the :ref:`option_proxy_userpwd` option to specify the username and password::

     g.setup(proxy='example.com:8080', proxy_userpwd='root:777')